This year I am bringing the house down with loud music, friends and not the pretty me looks.

 It is also known as ‘shardai‘ or ‘sardai‘.

 Traditionally this Sherbet/drink was used to be grounded using a mortar and pestle, but now with high-speed blender things work just a little faster.

 Here I have simplified the recipe which only involves soaking, blending, and straining.
 I have left out some ingredients as they are not available in Dubai but the taste hits the notes just right.

 The use of peppercorn, almonds, fennel seeds, poppy seeds along with saffron, cardamom, and rose water makes ‘Thandai’ a very refreshing and delicious drink.

 Few things to keep in mind while making this drink

 - Nuts: Traditionally almonds and pistachios are included.
 Swap cashews with pistachios.
 For pistachios do not use salted ones.
 Make sure that the nuts, seeds, and spices you add are fresh and not rancid.

 - Peeling almonds: You can use peeled almonds if you want.
 Just blanch the almonds separately in hot water for 30 minutes and then peel them.

 - Seeds: Poppy seeds are essential to the recipe.
-Due to their unavailability, omit to add this seed.
+Due to their unavailability in Dubai, I omitted adding this seed.
 Replace poppy seeds with white chia seeds.
-Note that the flavor and taste will change slightly.
+Note that the flavour and taste will change slightly.

-- Rose flavors: Add rose water for flavour.
+- Rose flavours: Add rose water for flavour.
 Fresh rose to decorate looks amazing in this recipe

-- 1/16 tsp food colouring (lemon yellow or saffron)
+- 1/16 teaspoon food coloring (lemon yellow or saffron( or skip it ))

 - Sliced pistachio